Self-contained and quick-response system designed for reliable communication in emergency situations

 Radios come with an emergency ‘panic’ button usually sited on top of the device.
-It can be programmed to send an alarm to the command center and/or to other radios.
-The identity of the person issuing the alarm is shown to devices with a display window.
+It can be programmed to send an alarm to the command centre and/or to other radios.
+The identity of the person issuing the alarm is shown to devices with a display.

 Man Down and Lone Worker

 The Man Down alarm will send an alert if the radio has been tilted at a certain angle.
 If the user has fallen over, is unconscious or injured and the radio is horizontal, the alarm will be triggered after a warning is issued to the user.
 The Lone Worker feature has a timer in the radio measuring inactivity.
 If the pre-programmed time is exceeded, a warning is issued, and if there is no response, the alarm is triggered.

 GPS enabled radios allow commanders and dispatchers to locate and track users and can be used to pinpoint a user who has issued the alarm or who is in a man down situation.
 GPS can be used to set up geo-fenced areas.
 If a user leaves or enters a geo-fenced area, an alarm is triggered.

 Hytera offers world-leading ‘intrinsically safe’, ATEX/IECEx certified hand portable terminals and accessories enabling users to communicate safely in potentially explosive atmospheres where hazardous liquids, dusts and gases may be present.

 Hytera transportation solutions take various aspects of transportation scenarios into consideration.
 Our goal is to bring the customers convenience and reliance.